| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 covered in chapter D6, Authority, we must understand and accept our rank

-responsibilities are now and in the future, we must always realize we are still
+are now and in the future, we must always realize we are still husbandmen

-into covetousness.
 We own nothing and we should covet nothing.
-To covet anything
+To covet anything is wrong

 We also need to appreciate the fact that